PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 jupyter lab build
 ```

 Check the latest version of JupyterLab is being installed.
-If not cancel the opreration and assign JupyterLab to the latest version using a modifying the above command.
+If not cancel the operation and assign JupyterLab to the latest version using a modifying the above command.

 There is no Start Menu Shortcut for JupyterLab.
 To launch JupyterLab, use the Mambaforge Prompt, activate the ```jupyterlab``` Python environment and use: